-5.35.1 Purchase of campus vehicles must be coordinated through UVU Fleet Services and must be approved by the Vice President for Administration and External Affairs.
+5.35.1 Purchase of campus vehicles must be coordinated through UVU Fleet Operations and must be approved by the Vice President of Finance and Administration.

 5.35.2 Personal vehicle towing, traffic/parking tickets, and other related expenses are not reimbursable regardless of the fund source.

 5.35.3 Towing and traffic/parking tickets while driving a university vehicle shall be paid by the driver and are not reimbursable.

 5.35.4 Direct charge to departments for motor vehicle tickets and fines assessed to university-owned vehicles may be appropriate from university funds only if they cannot identify or collect from the person who was driving the vehicle when the violation occurred and must be authorized by a vice president.